silinternational/idp-in-a-box/terraform/060-simplesamlphp/README.md

  - `enable_debug` - Enable debug logs.
 Default: `false`
  - `logging_level` - Minimum log level to log.
 DO NOT use DEBUG in production.
 Allowed values: ERR, WARNING, NOTICE, INFO, DEBUG.
 Default: `NOTICE`
  - `mfa_learn_more_url` - URL to learn more about 2SV during profile review.
 Default: (link not displayed)
+ - `secret_salt` - This allows for porting the value over from a primary to a secondary workspace.
+    A 64-character random string will be created automatically if not provided.
  - `show_saml_errors` - Whether or not to show saml errors.
 Default: `false`
  - `theme_color_scheme` - The color scheme to use for SSP.
 Default: `'indigo-purple'`
  - `trust_cloudflare_ips` - If set to `"ipv4"` Cloudflare IPV4 addresses will be included in `trusted_ip_addresses`